Environment Canada warns of heat risks for Ottawa area | CBC News

 Daytime highs near 31 C and lows of around 20 C are expected across the region.

-The statement was issued for Gatineau, Prescott-Russell, Ottawa and Oshawa areas.
+The statement was issued for several cities across eastern Ontario.

-A cold front is expected to bring precipitation and cooler air on Monday and so the heat event will only be in affect for one day, Environment Canada said.
+A cold front is expected to bring precipitation and cooler air on Monday and so the heat event will only be in effect for one day, Environment Canada said.

 Find yourselves a cool spot (Dow’s Lake).
 Hot & a bit more humid today.
 Already 19°, heading for >30° under partly cloudy skies.
 Humidex near 38.
 Low 22.
 Even more humid Mon. ☔️/⚡️& 28°.
 Humidex near 40!
 Less humid Tues.
 Sunny & mild Tue thru Sat. <a href="https://twitter.com/hashtag/ottnews?src=hash&ref_src=twsrc%5Etfw">#ottnews</a> <a href="https://twitter.com/hashtag/ottweather?src=hash&ref_src=twsrc%5Etfw">#ottweather</a> <a href="https://t.co/MOUjLsssnk">pic.twitter.com/MOUjLsssnk</a>—@BlacksWeather